kevincastro956/SQL-projects/README.md

 # Tools I used
 - **SQL** : All analysis was done through SQL, which let me query my database in order to come to my conclusion.
 - **PostgreSQL** :This program was my choosen database system.
--** Visual Studio Code** : I used VS Code to both manage database and execute my SQL queries.
+- **Visual Studio Code** : I used VS Code to both manage database and execute my SQL queries.

-**Git & Github**: How I shared my SQL scripts and analysis
+- **Git & Github**: How I shared my SQL scripts and analysis

 # The Analysis